codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 toc: true
 ---

-Codefresh is offering alpha support for building Docker images for the ARM architecture.
+Codefresh is offering initial support for building Docker images for the ARM architecture.
 The support is currently in Alpha stage.

 ## Enabling ARM support

-To try ARM support in Codefresh, [open a free account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) and then [contact sales](https://codefresh.io/contact-sales/) in order to enable ARM support.
+To run ARM pipeline in Codefresh, [open a free account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) and then [contact sales](https://codefresh.io/contact-sales/) in order to enable ARM support.

-Once approved, your build environment will move to an ARM cluster, and therefore *all* your builds will be ready for ARM.
+Once approved, your build environment will move to an ARM cluster, and therefore *all* your builds will be ARM enabled.
 This means that if you also want to keep using the normal Linux/x86 builds, it is best to create a second Codefresh account just for trying ARM support.

 ## Using ARM builders in Codefresh

-Once ARM support is enabled for your account, there is no other requirement to start building ARM images.
+Once ARM support is enabled for your account, there is no other special requirement to start building ARM images.

 Just read the normal Codefresh documentation